devstar0718/bunzz_payment_splitter/README.md

 `erc20Released`

-Getter for the amount of `token` tokens already released to a payee. `token` should be the address of an IERC20 contract
+Getter for the amount of `token` tokens already released to a payee

+ `token` is address of the IERC20 contract

 | name    | type    | description                       |
 | :------ | :------ | :-------------------------------- |